manudelu/ExpRob_Assignment1/README.md

 Simulation
 -----------------------

-Here is the simulated behaviour of the robot, sped up to present a better flow of the video.
+Here is the simulated behaviour of the robot, sped up in order to present a better flow of the video.

 https://github.com/MickyMori/Lab_assignment_1/assets/104144305/29c77bec-d354-4027-9b30-6a5baf27b63d